leehaney254/TDD/README.md

 # 📖 [Test Driven Development] <a name="about-project"></a>

 **[Test Driven Development]** - here we implemented a class with some methods, using test-driven development (TDD).
 We wrote the tests first and then the code.
+This is also considered a good way to document work.

 ## 🛠 Built With <a name="built-with"></a>